What happens if my child refuses to attend school in Australia?

 Youth and parent sitting down on bed

-School refusal is when a young person becomes very distressed and anxious about going to school, to the point that they refuse to attend.
-To learn more about school refusal, check out our factsheet.
+School refusal (also known as school avoidance) is when a young person becomes very distressed and anxious about going to school, to the point that they refuse to attend.
+Read our factsheet on school refusal to learn more.

 • What will happen if my child keeps refusing to go to school?